CUTR-at-USF/gtfs-realtime-validator/gtfs-realtime-validator-lib/README.md

 # gtfs-realtime-validator-lib

-The core library that implements GTFS-realtime [validation rules](../RULES.md) as well as [batch processing mode](#batch-processing).
+The core library that implements GTFS Realtime [validation rules](../RULES.md) as well as [batch processing mode](#batch-processing).

-See the main project [README](../README.md) for more details on the [**gtfs-realtime-validator-webapp**](https://github.com/MobilityData/gtfs-realtime-validator/tree/master/gtfs-realtime-validator-webapp) submodule in this repository that implements a web server and website where you can input GTFS and GTFS-realtime URLs for validation.
+See the main project [README](../README.md) for more details on the [**gtfs-realtime-validator-webapp**](https://github.com/MobilityData/gtfs-realtime-validator/tree/master/gtfs-realtime-validator-webapp) submodule in this repository that implements a web server and website where you can input GTFS and GTFS Realtime URLs for validation.

 ## Batch processing